thelonelinux/LibraryManagementSystem/Documentation_and_Learning.md

    	* Eclipse - Eclipse IDE for Enterprise Java and Web Developers (includes Incubating components)  (Open Source - free)
    	* Project Build initiate from : https://start.spring.io/;

-* Setting up the Environment :
+* Setting up the Environment with the latest Spring Version 3.x :
   * SpringBoot Version 3.x
     	* Here you can use only minimum possible Java version of 17 and higer versions only for compatibility
   * springBoot Version 2.x